 top of page

-Limited Attention to Detail in Financial Markets, with Henrik Cronqvist, Tomislav Ladika and Zacharias Sautner
+Limited Attention to Detail in Financial Markets: Evidence from Reduced-Form and Structural Estimation, with Henrik Cronqvist, Tomislav Ladika and Zacharias Sautner

 We show that firm valuations fell after a key expense became more visible in financial statements.
 FAS 123-R required firms to deduct option compensation costs from earnings, instead of disclosing them in footnotes.
-Firms that granted high option pay experienced significant earnings reductions, while fundamentals remained unchanged.
-These firms were more likely to miss earnings forecasts, and they also experienced recommendation downgrades and valuation declines.
-Prior experience helped analysts learn to overcome attention constraints, and they seem to have learned faster than investors.
-Our findings are consistent with market participants exhibiting limited attention to option costs before FAS 123-R.
+Firms that granted high option pay experienced earnings reductions, while fundamentals remained unchanged.
+These firms were more likely to miss earnings forecasts, and they experienced recommendation downgrades and valuation declines.
+Our findings suggest that market participants exhibited limited attention to option costs before FAS 123-R. As we reuse the FAS 123-R natural experiment, we show how one can address confounding channels by integrating reduced-form and structural estimation.

 Market-implied equity issuance costs, with Enrique Schroth